Shyamnath-Sankar/Rag-Copilot/README.md

-# Embedding-Using-Rag
+# RAG
-RAG Rag (Retreival Augmented Generation) Python solution with llama3, LangChain, Ollama and ChromaDB in a Flask API based solution
+Rag (Retreival Augmented Generation) Python solution with llama3, LangChain, Ollama and ChromaDB in a Flask API based solution